KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 5. Share the link or QR code with others

 **Result**: File is accessible to anyone with the link or QR code

+### Host a File from URL

+**Goal**: Download a file from a URL and host it

+**Steps**:

+1. Navigate to the file hosting page
+2. Enter a URL to a file in the URL input field
+3. Click "Download and Host" button
+4. Wait for the file to be downloaded and uploaded
+5. Copy the download link or generate a QR code
+6. Share the link or QR code with others

+**Result**: File from the external URL is downloaded, hosted, and accessible to anyone with the link or QR code

 ### Generate QR Code for File Link